bwmarrin/discordgo/README.md

 	var err error

 	// Create a new Discord Session and set a handler for the OnMessageCreate
 	// event that happens for every new message on any channel Session := discordgo.Session{
 		OnMessageCreate: messageCreate,
+		OnReady:         ready,
 	}

 	// Login to the Discord server and store the authentication token